Let’s just put it out there- there are a lot of really important things to consider before you get married. I mean, a LOT.

 But let’s be honest- there are just some “minor” topics that aren’t really discussed before marriage.
 If you’re anything like John and I, you tackle all the majors before marriage, and then get to the other side and realize there’s a whole new list to work through!

 I put this topic on Social Media, to ask other married couples what their experiences have been, and out churned this list.
-So here are some things you should probably talk about at some point in your marriage!
+There’s a whole series of things that people aren’t really discussing before marriage, yet have the potential of causing conflict.
+So whether you’re married, or on the way, here are some things you should consider discussing:

 #1 Sleep Habits: